vpereira/deterministic_ssh_key_generator/README.md

 `python3 ssh_key_gen.py --seed $SEED --comment foo@bar.home`

-store your `$SEED` in a safe place and integrate this tool with your, for instance devops processes
+store your `$SEED` in a safe place and integrate this tool with your, for instance, devops processes